DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 The first two are variables.
 One will be defined by us (buildConfiguration), which will allow us to change between *Debug* and *Release* without the need to change the YAML and commit changes.
 The second is a [predefined variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml), which gives us the directory where our artifacts are published by default.
-Speaking of which, the artifacts are published (meaning become available outside of the agent) by running the task mentioned in the third point.
+Speaking of which, the artifacts are published (meaning they become available outside of the agent) by running the task mentioned in the third point.

 # Creating the _**actual**_ pipeline

 So far, what we've done was to define what our pipeline will do.
-But we need to create the pipeline that will run.
+But we need to create the pipeline that will run it.

 1. In Azure DevOps, navigate to the project and then go to Pipelines > Create Pipeline
 1. Because I'm using azure Repos on the same project, I'll select that option